jprorama/good-proceedings/papers/jpr-software-defined-hpc/01-paper.md

 To leverage the opportunity, we created a GitLab CI/CD workflow to build and deploy our application routers and OOD web services @gitlab-cicd.
 Our SDHPC CICD workflow ensures we can deliver features and bug fixes through regular, reproducible, version-controlled deployments.

-In this work we introduce SDHPC, a cloud-native infrastructure for managing interaction with HPC clusters.
+In this work we document SDHPC, a cloud-native framework for managing interaction with HPC clusters.
+We introduce a Research Computing System (RCS) model that describes a coherent infrastructure.
+RCS provides the HPC services that are the focus of SDHPC and a development platform that supports cloud-native operations.
 The work builds on the web-native HPC experience provided by OOD by adding consistent application routing for both HTTP and SSH user connections to the HPC cluster.
-We contributed enhancements to sshpiper that allow connection routing decisions to be based user group memberships.
+We contributed enhancements to sshpiper that allow SSH connection routing decisions to be based user group memberships.
-We developed CICD pipelines to build application routers for HTTP and SSH connections to HPC.
+We developed CICD pipelines to build and deploy application routers for HTTP and SSH access to the HPC services.
 SDHPC is an Infrastructure as Code framework that enables the operation of cloud-native HPC services.

 (related-work)=